MEPs vote overwhelmingly to condemn Russia's invasion of Ukraine

 MEPs vote overwhelmingly to condemn Russia's invasion of UkraineComments

-MEPs have voted 637 to 13 with 26 abstentions in favour of an EU resolution condemning Russia's violence in Ukraine.
+MEPs have voted overwhelmingly in favour of an EU resolution that supports working with Ukraine on its bid for EU membership and condemns Russia's violence in Ukraine.

+The resolution called "for the EU institutions to work towards granting EU candidate status to Ukraine" and to continue working towards integrating the country into the single market.

 Earlier, Ukraine President Volodymyr Zelenskyy gave an emotional speech to MEPs calling for his country to join the European Union.